-WE USE A SUBSTANTIAL AMOUNT OF INTELLECTUAL PROPERTY IN OUR BUSINESS AND THEREFORE FACE HEIGHTENED RISK OF INTELLECTUAL PROPERTY LITIGATION
+AS A BUSINESS THAT USES A SUBSTANTIAL AMOUNT OF INTELLECTUAL PROPERTY, WE FACE HEIGHTENED RISK OF INTELLECTUAL PROPERTY LITIGATION

-If we must defend against suits brought against us or prosecute suits against others involving intellectual property rights, we will incur substantial costs.
+If we must defend against suits brought against us or prosecute suits against others involving patent or other intellectual property rights, we will incur substantial costs.
 In addition to any potential liability for significant monetary damages, a decision against us may require us to obtain licenses to patents or other intellectual property rights of others.
-In that event, our ability to obtain those licenses on acceptable terms is uncertain.
-If we cannot acquire necessary licenses, we would attempt to design around third-party patents, which is expensive and may ultimately be impracticable.
+In the event we must obtain licenses from others, our ability to obtain those licenses on acceptable terms is uncertain.
+Also, ongoing royalties and other costs associated with licenses may be substantial.
+In the event we cannot acquire necessary licenses, we would attempt to design around third-party patents, which is expensive and may ultimately be impracticable.